odubno/instagram-analyzer/README.md

 - [Creating a function using the code form the previous notebook and cleaning Instagram Data](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/02_instagram_analyze_Data_Cleaning.ipynb)
 - [Developing our function and visualizing Instagram data using Matplotlib](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/03_instagram_analyze_Matplotlib.ipynb)

-### Instagram Analyzer in Development, an overview
+### Instagram Analyzer in Development - An Overview

 In the first two parts of deploying our app, we'll begin by structuring the working environment, both locally and in the cloud, and in the third part we'll work on porting the back-end logic from the [IPython Notebook files](https://github.com/odubno/instagram_analyzer/tree/master/IPython_Notebook_Files) to the Flask application: